 Dementia is a heartbreaking condition that claims millions of new victims each year.
 Patients eventually lose the ability to communicate and use other cognitive functions.
 That’s why it’s imperative they find the right treatment.

 Great Speech delivers speech therapy services virtually to clients of all ages.
 Those seeking treatment for dementia no longer have the need to go into an office.
 They can tap into the power of speech therapy right from their homes.

 Reach out to the team at Great Speech.
 We’ll help you identify your unique needs and goals, and put together an effective speech therapy plan.
-You can get started with an introductory call by clicking the link below to discuss how a licensed speech and language pathologist can help you achieve your goals.
+You can get started with an introductory call by clicking the link below to discuss how a licensed speech and language pathologist on our team can help you achieve your goals.